Money in the Bank (2018): Raw

 Qualifying matches for the men's Money in the Bank ladder match began on the May 7 episode of Raw.
-In the first match, Braun Strowman qualified by defeating Kevin Owens.
-In the second, Finn Bálor defeated Sami Zayn and Roman Reigns in a triple threat match after interference from Jinder Mahal.
-The following week, two more triple threat matches took place.
-In the first, Bobby Roode defeated Baron Corbin and No Way Jose to qualify, while in the second, Owens, who replaced Mahal after the latter was attacked backstage by Reigns, defeated Elias and Bobby Lashley to qualify after interference from Zayn.
+In the first match, Braun Strowman qualified by defeating Kevin Owens, while in the second, Finn Bálor defeated Sami Zayn and Roman Reigns in a triple threat match after interference from Jinder Mahal.
+The following week, two more triple threat matches took place; in the first, Bobby Roode defeated Baron Corbin and No Way Jose to qualify while in the second, Owens, who replaced Mahal after Reigns attacked Mahal backstage, defeated Elias and Bobby Lashley to qualify after interference from Zayn.

 Qualifying matches for the women's ladder match also began on the May 7 episode of Raw.
 Ember Moon defeated Sasha Banks and Ruby Riott in a triple threat match to qualify.
-The following week, Alexa Bliss defeated Bayley and Mickie James, also in a triple threat match, to qualify.
+The following week, Alexa Bliss qualified by defeating Bayley and Mickie James, also in a triple threat match.
 On the May 21 episode, Natalya defeated Liv Morgan, Sarah Logan, and Dana Brooke in a fatal four-way match to qualify.
-The final qualifying match took place on the May 28 episode, where Banks defeated the other women who lost their respective Money in the Bank qualifying matches in a gauntlet match to earn the final spot.
+The final qualifying match took place on the May 28 episode, in which Banks defeated the other women who lost their respective Money in the Bank qualifying matches in a gauntlet match to earn the final spot.

-During the NBCUniversal Upfront event on May 14, Ronda Rousey was interviewed by television presenter Cathy Kelley.
+During the NBCUniversal Upfront event on May 14, television presenter Cathy Kelley interviewed Ronda Rousey.
 Raw Women's Champion Nia Jax interrupted the interview and challenged Rousey to a match for the title at Money in the Bank, and Rousey accepted.
 The two signed the contract for their match the following week.
 The bout would be Rousey's first singles match in WWE.